The Way of the Master: Debate with Rational Response Squad

 Cameron and Comfort participated in a debate with two members of the Rational Response Squad (RRS) atheist activism organization at Calvary Baptist Church in Manhattan, on May 5, 2007.
 Nightline correspondent Martin Bashir served as moderator at the event.
 Nightline aired the debate online and included a short two-segment summary on its May 9 broadcast.
 Cameron told the audience he would prove the existence of God scientifically, without resorting to faith.
-In reporting on the debate, Slate magazine pointed out that Cameron's declaration to prove God would have made him the first to accomplish this feat in many centuries of religious thought, besting scholars such as Thomas Aquinas.
+In reporting on the debate, Slate magazine claimed that Cameron's declaration to prove God would have made him the first to accomplish this feat in many centuries of religious thought, besting scholars such as Thomas Aquinas.
 Slate reported that RRS atheist debaters Brian and Kelly defeated the three main arguments of Cameron and Comfort which were: a) everything has a maker, b) the existence of the human conscience shows that there is a higher moral power, and c) Christ is revealed in the Gospel.
 Although numerous Christians claimed that Comfort and Cameron went to the debate "well-intentioned but unprepared", the two were also widely commended for having a very "positive demeanor" during the debate, in strong contrast to their opponents.
 In addition, some Christian debate viewers accused the moderator, Martin Bashir, of "being biased towards the atheist side."